The Golden Ratio Contributions 2025

 Due to the funding of the QfWF-project “World Citizenship of the streat” in 2024 the Quest for Wisdom foundation is focussing her activities on a yearly theme.
 Every month an artistic, intercultural or philosophical contribution around the theme by authors and artists of the Quest-Circle will be published.

-The June-contribution is by philosopher Erik Hoogcarspel:
+The June-contribution on De Gulden Snede is by philosopher Erik Hoogcarspel:

 “Today’s society is making many people and especially many young people sick.
 The cause of this, they say, is the neoliberal economy, which places too much emphasis on performing and being competitive, thereby shortchanging an important part of human existence.
 Because market forces are considered sacred, in other words, Thomas Hobbes’ (1588-1679) statement that man’s state of nature is a state of war of all against all (bellum omnium in omnes) has become a reality.
 The objection that we should just get used to it because this is the new age, so-called progress, misses the point.
 The problem is precisely that it has proved impossible to get used to it because everything in us protests against it.
 We apparently cannot live with this reality.
 Why not?”